TDConnors/Twitchguide/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo admin Brandon Hunt
 * Other community or team contact